Lyuji282/VRChat-Avatars-3.0/README.md

 >
 > World Physics/Rigidbody and World Physics/Rigidbody/Collider are set up for a physics demo.
 A cube falls and collides with the world.
 >
-> If you want to see the demo, move World Physics/RigidbodyTarget the World Physics hierarchy, to the base of the avatar, and raise the height.
+> If you want to see the demo, move World Physics/RigidbodyTarget out of the World Physics hierarchy, to the base of the avatar, and raise the height.
 You can take this in-game or use the emulator for testing.
 >
 > Review the detectMirror and handlePhysics layers that were merged into your FX controller.
 >